Using GraphQLite with Other SQLite Extensions

 """).fetchall()

-# Correct: single connection, multiple extensions
+# Correct: one connection, multiple extensions

 conn = sqlite3.connect(":memory:")